AIcodeAcademy/full_stack_blueprint/.ai/builder/api.plan.template.md

 Example:
 For `assets`:
 - `AssetPostRequest`: Request DTO for creating a new asset
-  - `categoryId: number` - ID of the selected asset category
+  - `category_id: number` - ID of the selected asset category
   - `value: number` - Monetary value of the asset
   - `quantity: number` - Number of units of the asset
-  - `acquisitionDate: string` - ISO date string when the asset was acquired
+  - `acquisition_date: string` - ISO date string when the asset was acquired
 - `AssetResponse`: Response DTO for asset data
   - `id: number` - Unique identifier of the asset
-  - `categoryId: number` - ID of the asset category
+  - `category_id: number` - ID of the asset category
   - `value: number` - Monetary value of the asset
-  - `createdAt: string` - ISO datetime of record creation
+  - `created_at: string` - ISO datetime of record creation
-  - `updatedAt: string` - ISO datetime of last update -->
+  - `updated_at: string` - ISO datetime of last update
+-->

 @for(resource of resources) {